thatrandomguy43/uspl/README.md

 # uspl
 A programming language that compiles to LLVM IR that I'm just making for fun.
 Will hopefully be usable at some point.

+The name just stands for Unnamed Systems Programming Language.